kpalang/mirth-plugin-guide/Readme.md

 After logging in, you should be greeted with an image such as this:</br>
 ![Mirth Admin settings with Log window](/images/admin_with_console.png)

-Also the state of you code should be similar to [this commit](https://github.com/kpalang/mirth-sample-plugin/tree/f2b3251a8cb48e151bf0d3210ce163c31151fcd8).
+Also, the state of your code should be similar to [this commit](https://github.com/kpalang/mirth-sample-plugin/tree/f2b3251a8cb48e151bf0d3210ce163c31151fcd8).

 ---